 Some merges do not have any common adverbial use and will therefore always appear as two words.
 The rule applies whether the preposition stands before or after the object it governs.

 Sometimes, the preposition will stand at the end of a sentence, and we might call it a postposition.
-Broadly speaking, these can be divided in three groups.
+Broadly speaking, these can be divided into three groups:

-Below, I have set forth some examples of phrases in which prepositions act as postpositions.
+Below are some examples of Danish phrases in which prepositions act as postpositions.